MohamedBENIAICH/Java_Concurentiel/README.md

 Open the folder you created or extracted and select RealTimeEventTicketingSystemUI folder

-Open it as an VS Code project by right clicking on it or by starting up Visual Studio Code and selecting Open Folder
+Open it as a VS Code project by right clicking on it or by starting up Visual Studio Code and selecting Open Folder

-Open a new terminal window in VS Code and run the command npm install
+Open a new terminal window in VS Code and run the command "npm install"

 ### 3. Database (MySQL Workbench)